uarizona-fnsv/bootstrap/docs/content/code.md

-# Code
+---
+title: 'Code'

-<p class="lead">Documentation and examples for displaying inline and multiline blocks of code with Bootstrap.</p>
+description: 'Documentation and examples for displaying inline and multiline blocks of code with Bootstrap.'
+bootstrap-link: ''
+---

 ## Inline code